centria/cs-exercises-20/README.md

 * **public ProductWarehouse(string productName, int capacity)** - Creates an empty product warehouse.
 The name of the product and the capacity of the warehouse are provided as parameters.
 * **public override string ToString()** - Returns the state of the object represented as a string like in the example.

-*Remind yourself of how a constructor can use the constructor of the base class!*
+*Remind yourself of how a constructor can use the constructor of the base class so you understand the existing code!*

 Example usage: